LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 The ``reexport/1`` and ``use_module/1`` directives are not directly supported by the Logtalk compiler.
-But most Prolog adapter files provide support for compiling these directives using Logtalk's first stage of its term-expansion mechanism.
+But most Prolog adapter files provide support for compiling these directives using Logtalk's first stage of its :ref:`term-expansion mechanism <expansion_expansion>`.
 Nevertheless, these directives can be converted, respectively, into ``reexport/2`` and ``use_module/2`` directives by finding which predicates exported by the specified modules are reexported or imported into the module containing the directive.
 Finding the names of the imported predicates that are actually used is easy.
-First, comment out the ``use_module/1`` directives and compile the file (making sure that the
-:ref:`unknown_predicates <flag_unknown_predicates>` compiler flag is set
+First, comment out the ``use_module/1`` directives and compile the file (making sure that the :ref:`unknown_predicates <flag_unknown_predicates>` compiler flag is set to ``warning``).
-to ``warning``).
 Logtalk will print a warning with a list of predicates that are called but never defined.
 Second, use these list to replace the